Degenerate diffusion with Preisach hysteresis: Statement of the problem

 Indeed, the convexifiability condition is then fulfilled for $g = \hat g^{-1}$.
 We shall see that identity \eqref{rgr} is crucial.
 Its meaning is that the decay of $\rho(r,v)$ to $0$ as $v \to \pm\infty$ is somehow controlled by a function $\phi$ independently of $r$.
-The condition is probably not optimal, but still a large class of Preisach operators of this form is used in engineering practice.
-A typical example is $\rho(x,r,v) = \alpha (x,r) \expe^{-\beta v^2}$ with $\alpha>0$ and $\beta \ge 0$, which satisfies the assumptions with $\phi(v) = 2\beta v$ (see, e.\,g., \cite{bert}).
+The condition is probably not optimal, but still a large class of Preisach operators of this form is used in engineering practice, where the $x$-dependence of $\rho$ is usually neglected.
+A typical example is $\rho(r,v) = \alpha (r) \expe^{-\beta(v)}$ with a continuous function $\alpha>0$ and an even convex function $\beta \ge 0$, which satisfies the assumptions with $\phi(v) = \beta'(v)$ (see, e.\,g., \cite{bert}).
 It is also easy to see that if $\tilde G$ is of the form \eqref{e3} with density $\tilde\rho$ sufficiently ``close'' to $\rho$ in suitable norm and if $G$ satisfies the hypotheses of Proposition~\ref{pcon}, then $\tilde G$ is convexifiable, too.

 \bpf{Proof} We omit the $x$-dependence which plays no role in the argument.
 We also give all the details of the proof only for the case of the major ascending branch of $P$.
 The argument for the other cases (descending branches, minor loops) is fully analogous and we leave the details to the reader.
-As it has been mentioned before Definition~\ref{dpc}, branches of minor loops of regular Preisach operators may exhibit jumps in derivatives which always point upward for ascending branches and downward for descending branches, so that convexity/concavity is preserved, as illustrated in Figure~\ref{f2}.
+As it has been mentioned in the discussion before Definition~\ref{dpc} referring to \cite{book}, branches of minor loops of regular Preisach operators may exhibit jumps in derivatives which always point upward for ascending branches and downward for descending branches, so that convexity/concavity is preserved, as illustrated in Figure~\ref{f2}.